brainwave0/ftwm/documentation.md

 # CONFIGURATION

 The application can be configured using the `settings.ini` file, by default located in `~/.config/ftwm/`.
 Details on specific options can be found in the file.
+The file is read when the window manager starts up.